gramineproject/gramine/Documentation/attestation.rst

 There are two types of attestation: :term:`Local Attestation` and :term:`Remote Attestation`.
 Local attestation is used when two TEEs run on the same physical machine and remote attestation is used when a user attests a TEE running on a remote physical machine.
-In the following, we discuss only :term:`Remote Attestation`.
-Moreover, even though Gramine attestation flows are designed to be TEE-agnostic, we discuss only :term:`SGX` remote attestation flows (the SGX flows are currently the only ones implemented).
+In the following, even though Gramine attestation flows are designed to be TEE-agnostic, we discuss only :term:`SGX` attestation flows (the SGX flows are currently the only ones implemented).

-By itself, attestation only provides the assurance to the user that the remotely executing TEE is trusted, that the correct code is executed and that the data is processed securely.
+By itself, remote attestation only provides the assurance to the user that the remotely executing TEE is trusted, that the correct code is executed and that the data is processed securely.
 In addition to this assurance, the user needs to create a :term:`Secure Channel` for trusted communication with the remote TEE.
 In many cases, the user also wants :term:`Secret Provisioning` to transparently provision secret keys and other sensitive data to the remote TEE.

 Gramine provides support for all three levels of attestation flows:

-#. :term:`Remote Attestation` is exposed to the application via
+#. :term:`Local Attestation` and :term:`Remote Attestation` are exposed to the
-   ``/dev/attestation`` pseudo-filesystem.
-Remote attestation in Gramine uses the Intel SGX PSW's AESM service and the Intel DCAP libraries under the hood.
+   application via ``/dev/attestation`` pseudo-filesystem.
+SGX local attestation in Gramine relies on the ``EREPORT`` hardware instruction.
+SGX remote attestation uses the Intel SGX PSW's AESM service and the Intel IAS service (for EPID flows) or DCAP libraries (for ECDSA/DCAP flows) under the hood.

 #. :term:`Secure Channel` is constructed using the RA-TLS libraries.
    :term:`RA-TLS` uses raw ``/dev/attestation`` pseudo-files under the hood.